protonemedia/laravel-guidelines/README.md

 ```

 * For all data, write a mechanism to delete it as well.
 Make sure files and database records are *deletable* without breaking the application.
+* Enforce a morph map to ensure all polymorphs relationships are mapped to an alias: `Relation::requireMorphMap()`.
+* Be careful with chaining `orWhere*` constraints.
+When combined with other constraints, you often need to wrap `orWhere*` method calls.

 ### Mailables and Notifications